Why medical trunk stock is a risky blind spot

 What happens when unexpected supplies arrive straight into the procedure room?

-Trunk stock is like a safety net, but it’s a double-edged sword – protecting from one side while adding risks from the other.
+But it’s a double-edged sword – protecting from one side while adding risks from the other.

 The perils of not being on the hospital’s item master list